deuxp/scheduler/README.md

 # Interview Scheduler

-Book appointments with a mentor using this dynamic sheduler built in **React**!
+An application, built in **React**, that allows a user to book and/or cancel an interview!
 The components were written and tested, first,  using **Storybook**.
 The Selector functions were written with a test-driven approach (TDD), using **Jest**.

 This is only the front-end client.
 The test server for this App can be cloned from the following Repo: [scheduler-api](https://github.com/deuxp/scheduler-api).